 We have been doing Continuous Delivery at Wix for several years now and as part of that, I have been training my team at the methodology of DevOps and changing the company’s culture.
 Last week I was trying to explain to some colleagues how we work at Wix and about our dev culture.
 While doing it I realized that we are doing much more than just DevOps.
-What we actually do is something I call “Dev Centric” culture.
+What we actually do is something I call “developer centric culture” or in short “Dev Centric” culture.

 What is Dev Centric culture?